-Neanderthal brains were 10 per cent bigger than the brains of our Homo sapiens.
+Neandertal brains were 10 per cent bigger than our Homo sapiens brains.

-Although humans have the largest brains of all species relative to the body weight, we do not have the largest brains.
+While humans have the largest brains relative to the body weight of all animals.

-The amount lost equals the size of a tennis ball.
+The volume lost corresponds to the size of a tennis ball.

 These are some amazing Facts About The Human Brain